“Man is a seed, an incomplete being, who has the possibility of developing.”

 Fritz Peters

-The fourth way, or “the work”, is a spiritual path for inner development as taught by G.I.
+The Fourth Way, or “the Work”, is a spiritual path for inner development as taught by G.I.
 Gurdjieff in the first half of the twentieth century.
-The path is intended for anyone who is looking for the meaning of their existence, a person who feels that there is something more beyond his or her “ordinary” life.
-One of the things that characterizes Gurdjieff’s teachings is that there is no need to change one’s lifestyle in order to start on the path; one is not required to go to a monastery or to fast or change anything in one’s daily conduct.
-On the contrary, the best conditions for a person to start working on himself are the conditions in which he is now.
-The path to self-study begins exactly where I am.
-But this work must be done together with others, in a group, and with a teacher who is him or herself studying the way.
+The path is intended for anyone who is searching for the meaning of their existence, a person who feels that there is something more beyond their “ordinary” life.
+One of the things that characterizes Gurdjieff’s teachings is that one is not required to go to a monastery or to fast or change anything in one’s lifestyle.
+On the contrary, the best conditions for a person to start working on himself are the conditions in which he currently finds himself.
+The path to self-study begins precisely where I am.
+But this work must be done together with others, in a group, and with a teacher who himself is studying the way.

 “As my life goes by, I begin to suspect that I am not who I believe I am.
 I am asleep, unconscious of myself.
 In this sleep, my thoughts, feelings and movements act without direction, subject to accidental shocks and habits.”